A Bootstrap Multigrid Eigensolver: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we report various results from the finite element approximation of the eigen-problem \eqref{eq:pb-eig-weak} on a 2-sphere $\SS^2$.
-The numerical experiments in this section are carried out using the finite element toolbox $i$FEM in MATLAB (see \cite{Chen.L2008c}).
-The initial coarse mesh is generated by \texttt{Distmesh} (see \cite{Persson-distmesh}) to approximate the 2-sphere.
+In this section, we report various results from the finite element approximation of the eigenvalue problem \eqref{eq:pb-eig-weak} on a 2-sphere $\SS^2$.
+The numerical experiments in this section are carried out using the finite element toolbox $i$FEM (\cite{Chen.L2008c}).
+The source codes for these experiments are publicly available at \url{http://github.com/lyc102/ifem/tree/master/research}.
+The initial coarse mesh is generated by \texttt{Distmesh} (\cite{Persson-distmesh}).

 In all tests (of both the two-grid methods (TG) and the bootstrap full multigrid method (BFMG) from Algorithm \ref{alg:mg-fmg}), the finer meshes are obtained from a uniform refinement of the coarser mesh.
 The mesh sizes satisfy that $h_{k-1}^4 \lesssim h_k$ between the coarser mesh at $(k-1)$-th level and the finer mesh at $k$-th level.
 The newly created vertices are then projected on to the continuous surface.